Blast, Hyped Layer-2 Chain, Sees Most Deposits Leave Within 1 Day of Going Live

 - Several protocols including Zora and Pyth have announced Blast integrations.

+Crypto traders who were "points farming" ahead of the Blast blockchain's launch this week may already moving on.

-Investors that staked ether (ETH) on newly-launched layer-2 network Blast have withdrawn $1.6 billion of assets in the first 24-hours after the mainnet went live, DefiLlama data shows.
+Investors who had staked ether (ETH) on Blast, a layer-2 network atop Ethereum that launched Thursday, have already withdrawn $1.6 billion of assets – the vast majority – in the first 24 hours after the mainnet went live, DefiLlama data shows.

 Blast, promising on its website to be the "only Ethereum L2 with native yield," announced a deposit-only bridge in November that quickly garnered more than $2 billion in deposits.
-Depositors received Blast points for holding their ETH on Blast, the points eventually be redeemed for a token airdrop.
+Depositors received Blast "points" for holding their ETH on Blast, and the assumption is that the points could eventually be redeemed for a token airdrop; in crypto trading, the pursuit of these points is known as "points farming."

-Developers that create decentralized apps (dApps) on Blast will also receive 50% of the upcoming airdrop allocation.
+Now that the network has gone live, the crypto traders, now with Blast Points in pocket, are free to redeem their deposits, and they may see better opportunities elsewhere.

+Since Blast first opened to depositors late last year, the ETH price was around $2,000, and it has since climbed to about $3,450 – so there's the potential that some traders might be moving to realize profits.

-Backed by Paradigm, Blast initially polarized crypto investors with several observers claiming that it was reminiscent of a pyramid scheme due to its controversial one-way bridge.
+Backed by Paradigm, Blast initially polarized crypto investors with several observers claiming that it was reminiscent of a pyramid scheme due to its controversial one-way bridge – and others simply calling out the less-than-ideal optics of a project soliciting deposits even with the technology still under development.

 Yet in spite of skepticism, Blast rapidly became one of the most active layer-2 networks in terms of deposits even before the mainnet had gone live.
 It attracted $2.3 billion in deposits from 181,000 users, generating an annual yield of $85 million.